thenodon/fortigate-exporter-discovery/README.md

 ------------------------
 # Overview

-The fortigate-exporter-discovery is a Prometheus file discovery tool that use a Fortimanager instance to get fortigate's based on a adom.
+The fortigate-exporter-discovery is a Prometheus discovery tool that use a Fortimanager instance to get fortigate's based on a adom.
+It works both for file and http service discovery.

 The tool work with the [fortigate-exporter](https://github.com/bluecmd/fortigate_exporter).
 > It requires that the following pull request is accepted https://github.com/bluecmd/fortigate_exporter/pull/206 or